 1.)
 We reccomend a puppy exercise pen to start them off in then go on to crate training.
 If you are not there to take them out every 2-3hrs at first.
 So they can use the potty.
 You can crate train them once you are not gone longer than they can hold it.
 So you can place a pee pad on one end and their bed/toys on the other along with food/water.
 Their crate is a good item for their bed in the exercise pen so they can get used to being in it.
 Our puppies are set up like this until they are ready to go home.
 All of our puppies are Washable Pee pad trained.
 They go on the pee pee pad the first day I set up the pen.
 They are extremely smart.

 They need to eat puppy food until they are 12 months old.
 They will be eating 3 times a day when they go to their new home.
 They can be switched to 2 times a day at 4-6 months old.
-They then can switch to 2 times day until they are a year old.
+They then can eat 2 times day until they are a year old.
 They can eat once daily after a year but twice a day feedings are better for their system.
 Tcup puppies will be eating 4 times a day (they then can be switched to 3 times a day at 4-6 months ).

 When looking at the cups/pounds chart on the food bag to divide the cups into the number of feedings